Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Discussion

-\begin{itemize} \item \textbf{Mental models and TDA:} Our study supports previous work~\cite{rutjes2019considerations, kaur2020interpreting} that the most useful explanations depend on the user's mental model of why the model errs: We find that what information is \emph{actionable} to users depends in their hypothesis for reasons of model behaviour (Theme area: \textbf{Action depends on user's hypothesis}).
-Therefore, future research should explore how TDA influences and is influenced by mental models, as well as how TDA can be adapted to reflect mental models (e.g. by defining relevance through the action of upweighting as opposed to removal), potentially leading to more aligned and actionable explanations that are well-defined. \item \textbf{User-centred group attribution:} The survey findings reveal a clear need for attributing model behaviour to groups of training samples, as it provides more informative insights (Theme area: \textbf{Group attribution preference}).
-While existing approaches~\cite{basu2020second, park2023trak, koh2019accuracy} address this, our findings highlight the need for creating groupings that \emph{make sense to users} (e.g., based on ground truth or predicted class), an aspect not yet widely explored in TDA research. \item \textbf{Holistic understanding of model errors:} Our thematic analysis of survey responses highlights the importance of understanding the model error itself before attempting to fix it (Theme: \textbf{Grouping erroneous test samples}).
+\begin{itemize} \item \textbf{Mental models and TDA:} Our study supports previous work~\cite{rutjes2019considerations, kaur2020interpreting} that the most useful explanations depend on the user's mental model of why the model errs: We find that what information is \emph{actionable} to users depends in their hypothesis for reasons of model behaviour (Theme: Error hypothesis informs action).
+Therefore, future research should explore how TDA influences and is influenced by mental models, as well as how TDA can be adapted to reflect mental models (e.g., by defining relevance through the action of upweighting as opposed to removal), potentially leading to more aligned and actionable explanations that are well-defined. \item \textbf{User-centred group attribution:} The survey findings reveal a clear need for attributing model behaviour to groups of training samples, as it provides more informative insights (Theme: Group for global effect).
+While existing approaches~\cite{basu2020second, park2023trak, koh2019accuracy} address this, our findings highlight the need for creating groupings that \emph{make sense to users} (e.g., based on ground truth or predicted class), an aspect not yet widely explored in TDA research. \item \textbf{Holistic understanding of model errors:} Our thematic analysis of survey responses highlights the importance of understanding the model error itself before attempting to fix it (Theme: Inspection actions, Group precision).
 If the root cause is a spurious correlation, the error likely extends beyond the current test sample and may not fully represent the issue.
 We recommend future research focus on understanding error types rather than isolated instances (e.g., slice discovery~\cite{wang2024error}) and on attributing model behaviour on groups of test samples to training data (e.g.,~\cite{jain2024data}). \item \textbf{Reliability of TDA:} TDA quantifies the impact of training samples on model errors by predicting changes in model behaviour, serving as an explanation to the user.
 For the explanations to be informative, the attribution must be reliable.
-It is essential to understand how overall model behaviour will be affected as mentioned by our participants (Theme area: \textbf{Reliability of explanations}).
+It is essential to understand how overall model behaviour will be affected, as mentioned by our participants.
 We recommend future research to extend existing work on the fragility, reliability, and stability of TDA~\cite{basu_influence_2021, nguyen2023bayesian, epifano_revisiting_2023, bae_if_2022} to address these needs. \item \textbf{TDA and feature attribution:} Combining feature attribution with TDA could create TDA explanations familiar to model developers who already use feature attribution methods like SHAP~\cite{lundberg2017unified}.
 While our participants indicated they frequently use feature attribution, there is a known risk of misinterpretation and overreliance~\cite{kaur2020interpreting, kim2022hive}.
 Providing feature attribution explanations with context, such as relevant training data identified through TDA, could help in checking whether similar features in training and test data might mislead the model. \end{itemize}